Requesting information from NHSBSA

 We'll work closely with you to capture the necessary detail in your application.

-You then resubmit your application with the additional information included.
+You will then resubmit your application with the additional information included.

 Charges are calculated on 4 key service components, which are the: